JoannaRomanska/crypto-analyze/README.md

 # crypto-analyze

-## Oclif cli application to analyze text files and decode using defined alphabet.
+## Oclif cli application to analyze text files and decode them using defined alphabet.

 ### Installation